DRCOG is accepting letters of interest for the Livable Centers Small-Area Planning program!

 Who can apply?
 County and municipal governments, regional agencies, nonprofits, state offices and public colleges and universities.
 Non-governmental organizations must have local government support.
-Due to the funding source, the project must be located in the metropolitan planning organization area.
+The project must be located in the metropolitan planning organization area due to the funding source.

-We look forward to receiving letters of interest and collaborating on projects that will enhance livability and connectivity in the DRCOG area.
+Staff look forward to receiving letters of interest and collaborating on projects to enhance livability and connectivity in the DRCOG area.

 What are livable centers?